 What Are Possible Side Effects or Risks?

 Like all surgical procedures, there are risks associated with tummy tuck surgery.
-During your initial consultation with Dr. Ruff and his staff, your individual risks will be assessed and discussed and it will be determined whether you are a good candidate for the procedure.
+During your initial consultation with Dr. Ruff, Dr. Ramineni or our surgeons, your individual risks will be assessed and discussed and it will be determined whether you are a good candidate for the procedure.
 As with any surgery, you can help reduce the risks by closely following the pre- and post-surgery instructions provided to you.
-Dr. Ruff and his staff will be with you every step of the way to ensure a safe and beautifully contoured outcome.
+Your surgeon and their team will be with you every step of the way to ensure a safe and beautifully contoured outcome.

 Most likely risks include the following: